Seasawher/mathlib4-help/docs/options.md

 default: `false`

-(trace) enable/disable tracing for the given module and submodules
+enable/disable tracing for the given module and submodules

 ## trace.explode
 type: `Bool`